OctopusDeploy/IacDemo/README.md

 ![](img/bootstrap-files.png)

-The zip files in the folder "AdditionalSoftware" should be extracted to that share.
+The zip files from the S3 bucket should be extracted to that share.

 ![](img/bootstrap-files-contents.png)